Last Updated on

 This project is great because all you need is some scrap wood.
 I recommend using cedar due to its durability outdoors.
 Currently, all I have lying around is pine, which will do fine for the purposes of photography in this article.
 We’re actually going to build three feeders in this tutorial.

-As you can see in the picture below, I’m starting out with a scrap piece of 6’L x 12″W x 3/4″ thick board.
+As you can see in the picture above, I’m starting out with a scrap piece of 6’L x 12″W x 3/4″ thick board.

 You can make your squirrel feeder as large or as small as you want.
 Here, we’re going to make ours 3 3/4″ wide x 9″ long.